Will Leeper owes Dish money, but not the $352 it’s trying to collect. Why won’t it back off?

 I’m impressed that you were able to cite chapter and verse of federal law to the debt collector.
 But I shouldn’t be.
 You’ve been a volunteer advocate for this site for the past several years.

 DCI has quite a rap sheet.
 Once you realized who you were dealing with, it wasn’t hard to figure out your next steps: contacting the Arkansas attorney general and the feds.
+(Related: Dish’s billing system is broken and a reader can’t fix it.)

-I contacted Dish for some clarification.
+My advocacy team and I contacted Dish for some clarification.
 The company stopped its collection efforts and restored your account without charging you more, which is an unexpectedly generous resolution.